3.2 Opening, Closing and Backing Up the Origin Project File

 To open the autosaved file:

-- Locate the autosave folder by
+- Locate the autosave folder by one of the following:

 - Select Help: Open Folder: Autosave Folder menu to open the folder.